 Gary Bauer is President of American Values and Chairman of Campaign for Working Families.

-Former presidential candidate Gary Bauer is president of American Values and chairman of the Campaign for Working Families, and served for 8 years in the administration of President Ronald Reagan, including a stint as Reagan’s domestic policy adviser.
+Former Republican presidential candidate Gary Bauer is president of American Values and chairman of the Campaign for Working Families.
+Follow him on Twitter @GaryLBauer.